ircanywhere/ircanywhere/README.md

   * `$ npm install -g grunt-cli`
   * `$ grunt`

-Finally, edit the configuration file `config.json` a few things will need changed by default, the ip address and port, and you'll need to include a smtp url if you want to be able to send emails out.
+Finally, edit the configuration file `config.example.json` a few things will need changed by default, the ip address and port, and you'll need to include a smtp url if you want to be able to send emails out.
 Your mongodb settings should be fine if you've followed these instructions.
+Finally rename it to `config.json`.

 ## Running